waynegraham/registry.clir.org/_projects/2015-the-hidden-past-of-the-pass-a-journey-through-the-h.md

 ---
 layout: project
-title: "The Hidden Past of the Pass: A journey through the history and culture of El Paso, Texas"
+title: The Hidden Past of the Pass: A journey through the history and culture of El Paso, Texas
 ---